 If you use the Istio CNI plugin, verify that you followed the instructions completely.

 istio-cni-node container is ready, and check the logs.
 If the

 problem persists, establish a secure shell (SSH) into the host node and search

 nsenter commands, and see if there are any errors present.

-If don't use the Istio CNI plugin or a Pod Security Policy, verify that the workload pod
+If you don't use the Istio CNI plugin, verify that the workload pod

 CAP_NET_ADMIN permission, which is automatically set by the sidecar injector.